Turning awareness of social causes into action by making volunteering easier to discover, coordinate, and experience with others.

 Stay connected with peers & organizations.

-Stay informed about your community by connecting with peers and organizations to stay updated on their activity, events, and volunteer opportunities.
+Stay informed about your community by connecting with peers and organizations to stay updated on causes you care about, events, and volunteer opportunities.

 KEY TAKEAWAYS!